GeorgyPzk/Conspect/Interview eng/DevOps/Clouds/AzureCloud.md

 Two types of managed identities exist:

 - System-assigned - can be associated with a signe Azure resourses
-- User-assigned - can be associated with a multiple Azure resourses
+- User-assigned - can be associated with a multiple Azure resourses.
+Created For AKS